getroomservice/react/README.md

 });
 ```

-**Caveat 2: don't return anything.** As you may have noticed, the function you pass into `setSharedState` does not _return_ anything from the document like `setState` does.
+**Rule 2: don't return anything.** As you may have noticed, the function you pass into `setSharedState` does not _return_ anything from the document like `setState` does.
 Instead, it works like [Immer](https://immerjs.github.io/immer/docs/introduction) does; you mutate the object itself.

 For example: